 - Official transcripts sent by the school

-- Before you can start working you must record your OT Supervisor in the LIcense Portal.
-The OT Supervisor must also log in and confirm that they are supervising you.
+- OTA's: Before you can start working you must enter your OT Supervisor in the LIcense Portal.
+The OT Supervisor must also log in to their portal and confirm that they are supervising you.

 - If your fail the exam you must surrender the limited permit immediately and you cannot get another one.

 Oregon laws - Limited Permit holders